cjgribel/eduRend/README.md

 # eduRend
-DirectX rendering framework for graphics assignments in DA307A, on Malmö University.
+DirectX rendering framework for graphics assignments in DA307A, Malmö University.